swiftlang/swift-evolution/proposals/0540-default-target-settings.md

 ## Introduction

-It is very common for Swift packages to using the same settings flags across all their targets.
+It is very common for Swift packages to use the same settings flags across all their targets.
 A built-in mechanism to apply these base settings offers improved readability and convenience for package manifests.